swiftybo/Javascript-Notes/shallow-vs-deep-copies.md

 #### BUT...

-This way of copying is not perfect... let's try changing the `family` array property.
+This way of copying is not perfect... we are <strong>unable to change nested objects </strong> like the `family` array propert.
+Let's try changing it:

 ```
 jordyCopy.family.push("Bella")